errael/astrology-castro/README.md

 ```
 Example: `cprintf "v1 %d, v2 %d" {~ 3 + 4; 7 + 4; }`

 `cprintf` optionally does a **save/restore of the variables** it uses.
-It does this by looking for an array variable named `cprintf_save_area` and using it if found.
-Recursive use of cprintf will not restore reliably.
+It does this by looking for an array variable named `cprintf_save_area` and using it if found. _Nested use of cprintf will not restore reliably_.
 ```
 var cprintf_save_area[10];  // save area for cprintf temps, up to 10.
 ```